TL;DR:

 Writing

 Besides my academic publications (see below), I maintain a blog, and previously had a column in the Brown Daily Herald.
-Between the two, I've written about Rust tricks, practical data science, privacy, local history, and preservation.
+Between the two, I've written about Rust tricks, practical data science, privacy, and student traditions.
 My work on privacy and surveillance was the subject of local news coverage.

 Dissertation